rwst/LitBall-training/README.md

 ### Setting up LLM training

-#### The Helper
+#### The Tagger
 This app will
-- take files containing DOIs and create files with DOI/Title pairs in JSON format
+- import files containing DOIs and create files with DOI/Title pairs in JSON format
-- let you eyeball and extract/move/remove entries from the pair files
+- let you eyeball and extract/move/remove/export entries from the pair files